goblimey/learn-unix/README.md

 specifically colleagues at Bell labs in the nineteen seventies.
 Some of the lessons contain a cultural bias as a result.
 One requires a knowledge of baseball stars of the day.
+Being a Brit,
+I didn't have a clue what the answer was when I used learn back in the 1980s.
-I suspect that many Americans might have difficulty answering that one today.
+I suspect that many Americans would have difficulty answering that one today.

 Another lesson asks about "an unsuccessful English king".
-The answer is George III,
-who was king when England lost the American colony.
+The answer is George the Third, who was king when England lost the American colony.
 That may make sense to an American, but over here in the UK we remember George for being mad, not unsuccessful.